acl-org/acl-anthology/bin/fixedcase/README.md

 The `truelist` contains words from past abstracts whose most-frequent version is not all-lowercase.
 To reduce the size of this list, if a word would be marked fixed-case or not by the above rules, it is excluded from the list.

-The `truelist` in this repository has manual corrections and additions, so please don't regenerate it.
+The file has manual corrections and additions, so please don't regenerate it.

-The file `truelist-phrases` contains a manually identified selection of multiword phrases that should be fixed-case.
+The `truelist` also contains a manually identified selection of multiword phrases that should be fixed-case.